tazama-lf/EKS-helm/README.md

   - **value:** nats
 - `NATS_SERVER_URL`: The URL for the NATS server.
   - **value:** nats.development.svc.cluster.local:4222
-- `RedisCluster`: A flag to indicate if Redis is running in cluster mode.
+- `ValkeyCluster`: A flag to indicate if Valkey is running in cluster mode.
   - **value:** true
-- `RedisPassword`: The password for accessing Redis.
+- `ValkeyPassword`: The password for accessing Valkey.
   - **eg:** ty6r5\*&p0
-- `RedisServers`: The hostname for the Redis Cluster service. **NB:** The single quotes need to be added in to the host string.
+- `ValkeyServers`: The hostname for the Valkey Cluster service. **NB:** The single quotes need to be added in to the host string.
-  - **value:** '[{"host": "redis-cluster.development.svc.cluster.local", "port":6379}]'
+  - **value:** '[{"host": "valkey-cluster-primary-0.valkey-test-headless.default.svc.cluster.local", "port":6379}]'
 - `Repository`: This parameter specifies the name of a repository
   - **value:** frmscoe